benshrimpton/intern_test/README.md

 # This test is about speed not accuracy.

+* Create a GIT branch as your name to push t owhen complete.
+Time limit is 5 minutes.

 * Clone the repo

 * Write all your code on the DOC